 - It is very important at this point to not open or close any accounts.
 You are now close to starting the home buying process and these steps can have a serious impact on your credit scores.
 This is critical to remember even after you have a letter from your mortgage lender qualifying you for a home mortgage and up and to and including closing the transaction.

 - Begin researching neighborhoods and real estate agents.
 What is considered a great neighborhood is going to be the items important to you like; distance to work, good schools, shopping, parks, activities, and great amenities.
 We are adding this suggested task at the 3-month period, but nothing wrong about starting this process much earlier.

 The “Home” Stretch – 2 Months Out

 - You need to be very cautious during this period in having your credit pulled for any type of financial transaction.
 You should have considered the different mortgage options out there already and only have a limited amount of mortgage companies pull your credit report.
 However, if you are shopping mortgage companies do them in a short period of time and they will be counted as one pull

 - Once you have selected your mortgage company you want to get pre-qualified for a mortgage.
 This way you know how much you can afford.
 Plus, you will need this letter for your agent to submit offers for you.
-The seller wants to know you can afford to purchase the home for purpose of reviewing and accepting the contract.
+The seller wants to know you can afford to purchase the home for the purpose of reviewing and accepting the contract.

 You should now be prepared with a better credit score, larger down payment and information on mortgages to go out and find your dream home to make a confident offer on!
 Good luck out there.